braze-inc/braze-docs/_docs/_hidden/private_betas/data_transformation.md

 - ```user["braze_id"].nil?``` or
 - ```user["braze_id"] == nil)```

-See "Advanced Transformation" under [Additional Examples](#additional_examples) for an example of this.
+See "Advanced Transformation" under [Additional examples](#additional-examples) for an example of this.

 ## Frequently asked questions